i14sailing/pixel-preview-cloud-functions/README.md

 ## Google Cloud Functions

-Goal: Every time a new image is uploaded or an existing image is modified a pixel-preview version of that image should be generated and stored in the same directory with an appendix like `-pixel-preview`.
+Goal: Every time a new image is uploaded or an existing image is modified a PixelPreview version of that image should be generated and stored in the same directory with an appendix like `-pixel-preview`.

 Example: `.../image.jpeg` -> `.../image-pixel-preview.jpeg`